Drama

 Drama at KS4

-The course is designed as a series of performance projects giving ample opportunity to develop drama skills in acting and technical production.
-Projects include scripted duologues, a devised Christmas Pantomime for a year 7 audience and group performances of larger set text extracts.
-Devising theatre alternates with text-based drama projects.
-Each project includes written tasks both during the making process and after performance when the students evaluate their own work.
+The course is delivered as a series of performance projects giving ample opportunity to develop drama skills in acting and technical production.
+Projects include contemporary drama – scripted duologues, a devised Christmas pantomime for a Year 7 audience, and performances of the set text (Blood Brothers or The Crucible) in a larger group.
+Devising theatre projects alternates with text-based drama.
+Each project includes analysis and evaluation tasks during the making process and after performance when the students evaluate their work.

-Theatre visits are arranged to local and London theatre venues to enable students to develop their theatre review skills.
-This year we have visited the National Theatre, the West End and both Canterbury theatres.
-While students need see only one play to sit the final exam and fulfil the requirements of the GCSE, joining these visits is an enriching part of the course and we do have to ask parents to contribute towards the costs of theatre tickets and transport.
-Please be aware that financial support in available where applicable and theatre visits often take place after main school hours.
+Theatre visits are arranged to local and London theatre venues to develop theatre review skills as well as the use of pre-recorded professional productions.
+This year we visited the National Theatre to see The Crucible by Arthur Miller and take a back-stage tour.
+We do have to ask parents to contribute towards the costs of theatre tickets and transport.
+Financial support is available where applicable.
+Theatre visits often take place after normal school hours.

-Homework includes research, written evaluation, reading and line-learning tasks, as well as lunchtime and after school rehearsals in preparation for assessed performances.
-Excellent attendance to class and commitment to group work is essential as frequent absence disrupts practical work and can have a significant impact on other students.
+Homework includes research, presentations preparation, essays, reading and line-learning tasks, as well as lunchtime and after-school rehearsals in groups.
+Excellent attendance to class and commitment to group work is essential.
+Frequent absence disrupts practical group work.

 Drama GCSE is divided into three components:

-Component two: Devising Drama is examined through a devised theatre performance (10%) and a written devising log worth 30%.
-80 marks, marked by the teacher and moderated by AQA.
-Parents, family and friends are invited to create the audience.
+Component two: Devising Drama Devised theatre performance [10%] and written devising log [30%] marked by the teacher and moderated by AQA.
+Family and friends are invited for the performance.

-Component three: Text in practice is examined through performances of Extract 1 (10%) and Extract 2 (10%).
-50 marks.
-This is marked by an AQA visiting examiner during an evening performance in the Spring term of Year 11.
-Parents, family and friends are invited to create the audience.
+Component three: Text in practice Performances of Extract 1 [10%] and Extract 2 [10%] from the same play.
+Marked by AQA visiting examiner in the Spring term of Year 11.
+Family and friends are invited to create the audience.

-Drama at Langton Boys is proud to have links with local theatres, Drama practitioners and research academics.
-When possible we host Drama professionals in lessons to provide expert workshops in a range of Drama skills from acting to lighting and puppetry.
+Drama at the Langton is proud to have links with local theatres, drama practitioners and research academics.
+When possible we host drama professionals in lessons to provide expert workshops in a range of drama skills from acting and stage combat to lighting and puppetry.

 After GCSE Drama?

 This course develops creative thinking and communication skills, personal confidence and presentation skills, all invaluable and transferable skills.
-GCSE Drama is an excellent foundation for A Level Drama and Theatre Studies which is a recognised subject for university applications to study humanities degrees.
-Each year a number students use GCSE Drama and A level Drama as their platform for Drama School and Drama degree applications.
+GCSE Drama is an excellent foundation for A Level Drama and Theatre Studies, a recognised subject for university applications.
+Each year a number of students use GCSE Drama in their Drama degree applications.

 Drama and Theatre Studies at KS5

-Our set texts from AQA syllabus are: Jerusalem by Jez Butterworth (2009); Our Country’s Good by Timberlake Wertenbaker, (1988); The Seagull by Anton Chekhov, (1895) and guided choice of late 20th century and 21st theatre scripts for the student-directed Texts in Practice unit.
+Our current texts are: Jerusalem by Jez Butterworth, The Caucasian Chalk Circle by Bertolt Brecht; Our Country’s Good by Timberlake Wertenbaker (1988); The Seagull by Anton Chekhov and a guided choice of late 20th century and 21st theatre scripts for the student-directed Texts in Practice unit.

-Studying Drama and Theatre requires students to collaborate effectively in groups, develop their self-awareness, exercise their creativity and develop communication and presentation skills.
+Studying Drama and Theatre requires students to collaborate effectively in groups, develop self-awareness, exercise their creativity and develop communication and presentation skills.
 High levels of engagement, self-motivation and reliability are central to success in this subject.
-Students are required to research thoroughly the context of texts studied including plays which are seen for live theatre analysis.
-We are fortunate to have two purpose-built studios as our classrooms, which students can book for rehearsals during study periods and after school.
+Students are required to research the context of texts studied including those which are seen for professional theatre analysis.
+We work in A1, a purpose-built studio and The Box, an adapted classroom which students can book for rehearsals during study periods and after school.
+We have three outdoor venues, the Woodland Classroom, the Amphitheatre and The Tent.

 Drama and Theatre Studies offers opportunities to develop knowledge of the theatre arts, essay writing skills and self-confidence.
-The course is ideal for students looking to study at University, Drama School and those wishing to build a career in the Arts Industries.
-Drama and Theatre Studies combines particularly well with English, History and Music while some students opt for the Year 12 course as a contrast to their other learning environments.
-If you are new to Drama and Theatre Studies, please do come to the school open evening to discuss what the course might offer as part of your sixth form experience.
-It is not essential to have studied GCSE Drama to take this A level course.
+The course is ideal for students looking to study at University or Drama School and for those wishing to build a career in the Arts Industries.
+Drama and Theatre combines well with English, History, Art and Music, while some students opt for the Year 12 course as a contrast to their other learning environments.
+We offer the AS course within the A level for students who are required to take certain subjects for career choices such as Medicine but wish to continue to study drama.
+It is not essential to have studied GCSE Drama to take A Level Drama and Theatre.